dsccommunity/SqlServerDsc/README.md

 * **Ensure**: An enumerated value that describes if Database is to be present or absent.
 * **SQLServer**: The SQL Server for the database
 * **SQLInstance**: The SQL instance for the database

+###xSQLServerConfiguration
+* **InstanceName**: (Key) nave of SQL Server instance for which configuration options will be configured.
+* **OptionName**: (Key) SQL Server option name.
+For all possible values reference [MSDN](https://msdn.microsoft.com/en-us/library/ms189631.aspx) or run sp_configure.
+* **OptionValue**: (Required) SQL Server option value to be set.
+* **Ensure**: An enumerated value that describes if configuration should be set.
+This is only used in Get-TargetResource to report current state.
+Has no effect for Set-TargetResource.

 ## Versions

 ### Unreleased

+* Added new resource xSQLServerConfiguration
+* Added example for xSQLServerConfiguration resource

 ### 1.5.0.0